Harvard now has a second degree in Computational Science and Engineering, the two-year Master of Engineering

 Each student's plan of study for the ME degree will include:

-- up to two semester-length independent research projects
+- up to one semester-length independent research projects.

 |6.||AC 298r seminar||0||1|